The Worst Cafe in the World at BIAF

 The Worst Café format is inspired by that work, and the ways it engages the public, passers-by and entirely new audiences – most who don’t see themselves as ‘arts attenders’.
 For example, Creative Shops evaluation has consistently shown increased footfall in host streets/areas.

-This Halloween sees the ghoulish firmly on the menu, but the format of the story café can be performed anytime, anywhere with new stories and menus – for Spring, Christmas, Easter.
+The format of the story café can be performed anytime, anywhere with new stories and menus – for Spring, Christmas, Easter.
 It can be site specific and bespoke to a place or area.

 The Worst Café in the World can work in traditional arts venues.
 But it can really animate empty shops, revive vacant cafes on high streets in towns where people least expect theatre.